JohnRaivenOlazo/000webhost-remove-watermark/README.md

 # Watermark Remover

-A JavaScript code for removing watermarks from 000webhost.
+A JavaScript code for removing watermark from 000webhost.

 ## Usage